 - If you don't have caster sugar then granulated sugar can be blitzed in a food processor to create a finer sugar.

-- The same steps can also be followed to make smaller, individual Bakewell tarts which are perfect for picnics and buffets.
+- The same steps can also be followed to make smaller, individual Bakewell tarts which are perfect for picnics and parties.

 FAQs